-In this module, students will embark on a project that involves a mix of research, design and development components on a topic of current interest in Computer Engineering.
+In this course, students will embark on a project that involves a mix of research, design and development components on a topic of current interest in Computer Engineering.
 Students learn how to apply knowledge and skills acquired in the classroom to develop innovative ways of solving problems.
 In the process, students acquire skills for independent and lifelong learning.

-The module is normally carried out over two semesters.
+The course is normally carried out over two semesters.
 Students commence their final year project (FYP) at the beginning of the academic year in August and complete around mid-April the following year.
 A handful may, for whatsoever reasons, start their FYP in January and complete in mid-November.
 Students are expected to work for approximately 15 hours per week on the project.

 Students are not allowed to do SEP/NOC/Internship/Industrial Attachment with FYP concurrently.

 The projects may be proposed by (a) an academic staff member, (b) jointly between an academic staff member and an external organisation/company, or (c) initiated by a student and endorsed by an academic staff member.

 (a) Academic Staff (CS/ECE) Proposed Projects

 All full-time teaching staff members are invited to submit project proposals online.
 These projects are usually extensions of the research interests of the staff and require students to perform a more in-depth study of the area beyond that offered by coursework.

 A list of such projects proposed by the professors, with a short description, pre-requisites/skills, deliverables, etc will be made available via Project Administration System.